wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

 ## Enabling Dedicated Router and Nonce Generation

-Before starting with the checkout button creation, we need to activate the dedicated router and nonce generation feature introduced in WooGraphQL v0.13.0.
-To do this, enable the "User Session transferring URLs" option in your WooGraphQL settings.
+Before starting with the checkout button creation, we need to activate the dedicated router and nonce generation feature introduced in WPGraphQL for WooCommerce v0.13.0.
+To do this, enable the "User Session transferring URLs" option in your WPGraphQL for WooCommerce settings.
 Also, make sure to check the "Checkout URL" checkbox under this option.

 ![Enable User Session Transferring URLs Setting Screenshot](images/enable-user-session-transferring-urls-setting-screenshot.png)